danielbarter/personal_website_code_old/CV.md

 - email: <danielbarter@gmail.com>

-## Education
-- PhD, Pure Mathematics, University of Michigan.
-September 2012 - May 2017.
-Specialized in category theory and representation theory.
-Thesis: [Some Remarks about the Interaction between Quantum Algebra and Representation Stability.](https://danielbarter.github.io/pdf/thesis.pdf)
-- B.Sc with First Class Honours and University Medal, Pure Mathematics, University of Sydney.
-March 2008 - December 2011.

 ## Employment
+- University of California, Santa Barbara.
+September 2019 - .
+Lecturer and Postdoctoral Fellow.
+Thinking about topological phases of matter.
+Lecturer and course coordinator for [Calculus 4](https://danielbarter.github.io/pdf/calc_4).
 - Australian National University.
-February 2018 - .
+February 2018 - August 2019.
 Postdoctoral fellow.
-Working on topological phases of matter and low dimensional categories.
+Thinking about topological phases of matter and low dimensional categories.
 - University of Sydney.
 August 2017 - January 2018.
 Postdoctoral researcher in Physics.
 Thinking about topological phases of matter.
 - University of Michigan.
 September 2012 - May 2016.
 Graduate student instructor for calculus 1, 2 and 3.
 Taught classes with 20-30 students, three times a week.
 Held office hours.
 Helped students use Mathematica.
 Graded homework/exams.
 - University of Sydney.
 March 2011 - June 2012.
 Tutor for calculus 1 and 2.
 Supervised problem sessions and graded homework/exams.

+## Education
+- PhD, Pure Mathematics, University of Michigan.
+September 2012 - May 2017.
+Specialized in category theory and representation theory.
+Thesis: [Some Remarks about the Interaction between Quantum Algebra and Representation Stability.](https://danielbarter.github.io/pdf/thesis.pdf)
+- B.Sc with First Class Honours and University Medal, Pure Mathematics, University of Sydney.
+March 2008 - December 2011.

 ## Papers
 - [arXiv:1907.06692](https://arxiv.org/abs/1907.06692).
 Computing data for Levin-Wen with defects.
 Joint with Jacob Bridgeman.